Crimson Hexagon

-Crimson Hexagon was an AI-powered consumer insights company based in Boston, Massachusetts.
+Crimson Hexagon was a social media analytics company based in Boston, Massachusetts.
 The company also had a European office in London, England.
 The company and its nearest competitor, Brandwatch, merged in 2018, with the new company taking the name Brandwatch.

 The company's online data library consisted of over 1 trillion publicly available posts, and includes documents from social networks such as Twitter, Instagram and Facebook as well as blogs, forums, and news sites.
 The company's ForSight platform, still available to Crimson Hexagon customers post-merger, is a Twitter Certified Product.

 Crimson Hexagon's analysis of current events and trending topics was often featured in news articles.
 Pew Research used Crimson Hexagon's social media analysis platform to analyze media coverage and discourse.
 The company also partnered with the Russian government in 2013 to monitor social media trends on LiveJournal, Twitter, and Russian social media platforms.
 In 2018, Facebook suspended their partnership with the company due to these connections.